Melanin hair care and styling tips for keeping type 4 hair healthyPosted on January 19, 2022 Written by: 100% PURE ®

 But too often, we get caught up in complicated ways of styling hair that might involve heat and damage, that natural hair types – especially in the type 4 range – can be overlooked.
-Let’s review some simple, cute go-to styles and products that can make styling stunning type 4 hair a breeze.
+Let’s review some simple, cute go-to styles and melanin hair care products that can make styling stunning type 4 hair a breeze.

 This is probably obvious, but not all hair types are made alike.
 There are subtle to dramatic differences among hair types, and we love to look at hair as a spectrum.
 With that said, textures and patterns are broken up into 4 categories to make it easier for each of us to style, treat, and address all the different needs of the diverse hair types out there.

 Type 4 hair is classified as coily, with the tightest of curls and the bounciest volume.
 Think natural hair queens like Solange Knowles, Issa Rae, and Lupita Nyong’o.
 Within the category of type 4 hair are subcategories, labeled A, B, and C.

 Type 4A is the loosest of the three; imagine curled loops with lots of bounce and volume, while type 4B moves in more of a zig-zag type of curl.
 The tightest would then be 4C, forming a dense C-shape from root to tip.